Docker

 Visual Studio Code

 It is recommend to use vscode for code development in combination with the docker images.
-It is possible to “attach” to a running docker container in vscode using the Dev Containers plugin.
-With this plugin installed and a docker container running, it should be possible to attach to this container by click on the Open a Remote Window button (blue button at the bottom left corner in vscode).
-This should give the option to Attach to running container….
+It is possible to “attach” to a docker container in vscode using the Dev Containers plugin.
+With this plugin installed and a docker container running, it should be possible to attach to this container by pressing Ctrl + Shift + P, and selecting Dev Container: Rebuild and Reopen in Container, or just Dev Container: Reopen in Container when it is not necessary to rebuild the dev container.
+If you want to go back to working locally, you can exit the container by pressing Ctrl + Shift + P, and selecting Dev Container: Reopen Folder Locally.

-A new vscode window should be opened, connected to the docker container.
+The vscode window should be reloaded and connected to the docker container (which may take some time when the container needs to be (re)build).
 This means that vscode should be able to find all (ROS) packages installed in the container.
 It is also recommend to install the Ruff plugin.
 This plugin enables linting (code style and quality checks) and formatting.
-The linting rules are automatically installed in the docker images as a file called pyproject.toml in the home directory.
+The linting rules are automatically installed in the docker images using a file called pyproject.toml in the home directory.
 Ruff should be able to detect this file and follow the rules without further configuration.

 Image

 When you run a Docker image, note that all changes (installing software, creating files, defining environment variables) will be lost when closing it.
-The only exception are changes to files in the rcdt_robotics directory.
+The only exception are changes to files in the rcdt_{package_name} directories that match with the docker image.